tldr-pages/tldr/pages/windows/comp.md

 `comp {{path\to\directory1}}\* {{path\to\directory2}}\*`

-- Display differences in decimal format:
+- Display differences in [d]ecimal format:

 `comp /d {{path\to\file1}} {{path\to\file2}}`

-- Display differences in ASCII format:
+- Display differences in [a]SCII format:

 `comp /a {{path\to\file1}} {{path\to\file2}}`

-- Display line numbers for differences:
+- Display [l]ine numbers for differences:

 `comp /l {{path\to\file1}} {{path\to\file2}}`

-- Compare files case-insensitively:
+- Compare files [c]ase-insensitively:

 `comp /c {{path\to\file1}} {{path\to\file2}}`